Each Device contains one or more Services.

 Port is the port value to use with the Bind IP address.

 Service Name - the full name of the remote Service that you are currently connected to.
-In the case of Services which were registered individually using the remoteit CLI or connectd_installer, The full name appends the Service Name to the Device Name.
+In the case of Services which were registered individually using the remoteit CLI, the full name appends the Service Name to the Device Name.

 - Remote port - the port of the application on the target device.